Peptide Trends UAE 2026: Types & Insights

 What Are Cosmetic and Anti-Aging Peptides?

-Cosmetic peptides target skin aging, pigmentation, and wound healing.
+Cosmetic peptides are studied in skin-aging, pigmentation, and wound-healing models.
 GHK-Cu (copper tripeptide) has demonstrated effects on collagen synthesis, antioxidant defense, and tissue remodeling in research settings.
 Matrixyl (palmitoyl pentapeptide-4) stimulates collagen and fibronectin production.
 These peptides are increasingly crossing over from cosmeceutical into clinical research, with the anti-aging peptide complex market projected to reach USD 295.8 million by 2035.

 Top 5 Most Popular Peptides in 2026